ddrake/coeus-ngsolve/README.md

 You can easily switch between the serial and parallel NGSolve installations e.g. `$ module load ngsolve/parallel` using the module scripts in privatemodules.

+### Additional scripts
+There are some additional scripts provided here for installing Petsc, ngs-petsc, and an NGSolve install for the Xeon Phi nodes.
+Some additional steps may be required for these.
+Improved scripts and documentation should be available soon.